ACL (cruciate) tears: surgery or not?

 I would add that the catch is, and this applies to those undergoing surgery as well, exercises must be kept up.
 Once prone to this injury, or pain related to it, chances are you will be again WHETHER OR NOT SURGERY IS UNDERTAKEN [16].

-So, take time and do the careful FULL rehab before returning to sport to minimise long term problems [17].
 Once a good neuromuscular exercise routine is established, keep at it.
 This should not be onerous.
 Do not wait for pre-season training (a danger time for knees).
-Know when muscles need time out.
-Or reconsider if the sport carries too high a risk of injury.
+Or reconsider your sport if it carries too high a risk of injury.
 This is a life sentence to helpful exercise, good match preparation, and sensible play, not pain!

 References